ppy/osu-wiki/wiki/Skinning_Tutorial/Interface/en.md

 ### Countdown

 A countdown can be a part of some maps.
-It gives a warning to prepare for playing map.
+It gives a warning to prepare for playing the map.

 It is important to note that skinning versions 1.0 and 2.0+ use different styles when displaying the countdown (look at examples below).